-Play, Perform, Learn, Grow invites proposals—presentations, panel discussions, participatory workshops, performances, and other forms of creative conversation and engagement—that address, among others, the following questions:
+With this in mind, Play Perform Learn Grow 2021 invites proposals (that can take place on online platforms) for participatory workshops, performances, presentations, panel discussions, and other forms of creative conversation and engagement that address, among others, the following questions:

-Play, Perform, Learn, Grow is a mobile international conference that responds to local contexts and creates opportunities for new leaders and communities to emerge.
-It happens biannually across Europe bringing together artists and scholars, grassroots and academic partners, organizations and communities to play, converse, perform, reflect, research and build new collaborations and possibilities.
-Play, Perform, Learn, Grow has been inspired by and builds with the history of Performing the World, a biannual gathering, since 2001, of performance activists and scholars in New York City, co-sponsored by the East Side Institute and the All Stars Project.
+Play Perform Learn Grow is a mobile international conference that responds to local contexts and creates opportunities for new leaders and communities to emerge.
+It happens biannually across Europe, bringing together artists and scholars, grassroots and academic partners, organizations and communities to play, converse, perform, reflect and build new collaborations and possibilities.
+PPLG 2021 is organized in collaboration with East Side Institute, Aristotle University, Epineio Institute, ANAMUH, Lesvos Solidarity and Odysseas.